fjnn/hvl-ele201/_pages/lectures/l12-lab.md

 ---

 {: .notice--info}
-Det blir mest sansynleg kun på Canvas.
+More info will be on Canvas.